A Complete Overview of App Monetization Strategies

 The difference is much more significant when it comes to premium app ownership.
 45% of Apple users have at least 5 apps that they purchased as compared to only 19% of Android users.

-This data clearly indicates that monetization strategy that does not obscure most of the content behind a paywall and allows customers to get access to the app functionality for free might be more successful in Google Play Store.
-At the same time, App Store users are more likely to make an up-front purchase or pay for a subscription.
+This data clearly indicates that a monetization strategy that does not obscure most of the content behind a paywall and allows customers to get access to the app functionality for free might be more successful in Google Play Store, so an ad monetization strategy suited for Google Play might be best.
+At the same time, considering the iOS app monetization strategy, App Store users are more likely to make an up-front purchase or pay for a subscription.

 How to Increase The Number of Your Paying Customers

 So, you have narrowed down the best monetization method for your app and started working on generating revenue.
-Now you need to optimize your monetization methods and tailor the user experience to effectively make money.
+Now you need to decide what is your app monetization method and tailor the user experience to effectively make money.

 Thankfully, there are tools that can help you analyze the behavior of your users so that you can make changes to your app and streamline your monetization strategies.